PlanetHorizont/ben.hoskings.net/_posts/2010-12-24-thanks-hivemelb.markdown

 title: "thanks, hivemelb"
 ---

-Back in mid-November, [Nathan Sampimon](http://twitter.com/nathan_scott) spoke [at The Hive](http://thehive.org.au/nathan-sampimon-from-inspire9/) about his experiences founding [Inspire9](http://twitter.com/inspire9) as a freelance web developer.
-Nath's talk was great, and it made for interesting discussion.
+Back in mid-November, my mate [Nathan](http://twitter.com/nathan_scott) spoke [at The Hive](http://thehive.org.au/nathan-sampimon-from-inspire9/) about his experiences founding [Inspire9](http://twitter.com/inspire9) as a freelance web developer.
+Nath's talk was great, and the discussion that followed it was too.
 Amidst all of this, someone took it upon themselves to pinch my iPad.
 But through the generosity of the Hive attendees, I have a new one.
 So this post is definitely overdue, but better late than never, right?

 The iPad was sitting more or less in front of me on the stage.
 When it was taken I was deep in conversation with Mikala of [MiFA](http://twitter.com/MiFAgallery), but I happened to notice someone stand up and walk away from just next to where it was sitting, and something about it made me check my iPad was still there---which it wasn't.
 I glanced about to see if anyone had moved it, and by the time I turned around to spot the potential thief, they were gone.

 I darted down to the street, but couldn't see them there either.
-So I ran back upstairs and told [@pat](http://twitter.com/pat); we grabbed his laptop and fired up [Find My iPad](http://www.apple.com/mobileme/features/find-my-iphone.html), and there it was, moving along the street about a block away.
+So I ran back upstairs and told [Pat](http://twitter.com/pat); we grabbed his laptop and fired up [Find My iPad](http://www.apple.com/mobileme/features/find-my-iphone.html), and there it was, moving along the street about a block away.

 In my naïveté I thought it might be a good idea to send a message to the iPad.
 (You can do that with Find My iPad).
 So I said to the thief that if they reconsidered and brought it back, I'd really appreciate it, along with my phone number and email.
 Yeah... that achieved nothing.

 <img src="/images/thanks-hivemelb/map.png" alt="Map of the approximate route the stolen iPad took" class="lightboxable" />

-By this time [@kealey](http://twitter.com/kealey) had joined in and was [tweeting](http://twitter.com/kealey/status/4475673116672000) [like](http://twitter.com/kealey/status/4475681270403072) [a](http://twitter.com/kealey/status/4476389864505344) [champ](http://twitter.com/kealey/status/4477571194421248).
+By this time [Kealey](http://twitter.com/kealey) had joined in and was [tweeting](http://twitter.com/kealey/status/4475673116672000) [like](http://twitter.com/kealey/status/4475681270403072) [a](http://twitter.com/kealey/status/4476389864505344) [champ](http://twitter.com/kealey/status/4477571194421248).
 I loaded up the GPS tracking on my iPhone and headed down to the street while Kealey and Nathan tracked the iPad's progress on Pat's laptop.
 We saw it head north from The Order of Melbourne along Elizabeth and onto Royal Parade, along the 19 tram route.
 Soon it began to move at a tram-ish speed.
 Unbeknownst to me, Hive founder [@lukemccormack](http://twitter.com/lukemccormack) had jumped in a cab and was following the tram up the road.
 I was on the phone with the police, saying "I can see exactly where they are on a map!
 Send backup!" (or something like that).

 Our pursuit of the thief was looking promising, with surveillance HQ at The Order, me on foot, and Luke in a taxi in hot pursuit.
 But then suddenly, the iPad disappeared from my MobileMe account.
 (That's what happens if you delete the account from the iPad, or wipe it.)
 And that was it; there was nothing more we could do.
 I headed back to the order and changed my passwords.
 (I made a proper police report later that evening too, but haven't heard anything.)